madhavjaigarg/mms-cpp-floodfill/README.md

 1. [Download the Micromouse simulator](https://github.com/mackorone/mms#download)
 1. Run the simulator and click the "+" button to configure a new algorithm
 1. Enter the config for your algorithm (name, directory, build command, and run command)
+1. For the Run command, you can choose between the two 'Main' files.
+Simply write the file name of the one you want in the Build COmmand dialog box.
 1. Click the "Run" button
-1. You can also choose between the different run files - the one that goes to the start and the one that doesn't.
-Simply change the build file's name to it.

 ## Examples